 Our morning routine is to have registration and look at the timetable for the day.
 Some students then go for their daily physio exercises, whilst the rest have reading including 1:1 reading time.
+We put great emphasis on enjoying books in class and visit the library whenever we can to choose different books to enjoy.
 A multi-sensory approach to learning is adopted across the curriculum supported by the use of signs and symbols.
-We have a positive approach to behaviour with student’s good behaviour and hard work being celebrated each day achieving WAM’s as a reward.
-There is a star of the week in assembly each week.
+We have a positive approach to behaviour with student’s good behaviour and hard work being celebrated each day achieving… There is a star of the week in assembly each week.

-We work closely with a range of other professionals given the nature of need in 30 including sessions with a speech and language therapist and the nurse.
+We work closely with a range of other professionals given the nature of need in 3O including sessions with a speech and language therapist and the nurse.
 Communication between home and the Academy is especially important.
 Students’ planners are checked each morning and a note written from the Academy every day.
 If a parent requests a phone call about an issue then we endeavour to make that the same day.

 Students who make good progress throughout the year may move onto a higher ability key stage 3 class the following year.
 Those moving into 14-19 generally move into either Group 3 or 4.